leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

 The struggle for resolution in my practice quite often begins with search for mystic 'Golden Hammer', some particular tool or set of tools, which would make all the hard work and defeat all problems.

-[Devops][devops] is new promising sexy buzzword glossing all around on top of _i-cloudy i-thingy_.
-One of assumed promises is what development team empowered by set of tools and practices would perform most of operations needs and will increase operations turnout and indirectly ROI (return of investment) on people and infrastructure automation.
+[Devops][devops] is new promising sexy buzzword glossing all around on top of _i-cloudy i-thingy_ and claims to address exactly that.

-In real life it more or less means that in business there is no place for separate development and operations teams working independently in isolated environments.
+__tl; dr;__ In business there is no place for separate development and operations teams working independently in isolated environments.
 There is ONLY ONE PRODUCT TEAM.
 Period.
 Product team is solely and completely responsible for Product, there is no other group to blame for mis-deployment or misconfiguration.
-Everybody needs to communicate and cooperate and work together.
+Everybody needs to communicate, cooperate and work together.

+One of assumed DevOps' promises is what development team empowered by set of tools and practices would perform most of operations needs in automated, repeatable and testable manner.
+That indirectly would lead to operations turnout and ROI (return of investment) increase.

 Having said that, I did my best in research what are the latest tools available on the market, that the trends are.
 In the matter of literally 10 minutes I